JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/high_level.md

 3. Get the output you want by using one of the high level functions.

 Adding more complexity in your billiard does not add complexity in your code.
-For example, to implement a ray-splitting billiard you only need to define one additional variable, a dictionary `Dict{Int, Vector{Function}}`.
+For example, to implement a ray-splitting billiard you only need to define one additional variable, a [`RaySplitter`](@ref) and pass it to the high level functions.

-After reading through this basic usage page, you will be able to use all aspects of `DynamicalBilliards.jl` with minimal effort.
+After reading through this page, you will be able to use almost all aspects of `DynamicalBilliards.jl` with minimal effort.

 !!! tip "Visualizations"
     Visualizing the billiards, particles and their motion is one of the most important parts of the `DynamicalBilliards`.
 It is not discussed in this page however, but rather in the [Visualizing](/visualizing) page.

 ---
 ## Billiard
-A [`Billiard`](@ref) is simply a collection of [`Obstacle`](@ref) subdypes.
+A [`Billiard`](@ref) is simply a collection of [`Obstacle`](@ref) subtypes.
 Particles are propagating inside a `Billiard`, bouncing from obstacle to obstacle while having constant velocity in-between.

 There is a [tutorial](/tutorials/billiard_table) on how to create your own billiard.
 In addition, there are many pre-defined billiards that can be found in the [Standard Billiards Library](#standard-billiards-library) section.
 That is why knowing how to construct a [`Billiard`](@ref) is not important at this point.